If someone says “or what?” they are indicating that they are willing to do something that they would not normally do or want to do.

 This will throw the other person off balance and hopefully diffuses the situation.

-If you’re not sure what they want, it’s best to ask for clarification.
+If you’re unsure what they want, it’s best to ask for clarification.
 Once you know what they’re after, you can decide how to respond.

-In some cases, it may be best to make an empty threat, such as saying “or I’ll walk away.
+Sometimes, it may be best to make an empty threat, such as saying, “Or I’ll walk away.”

-This shows that you’re not afraid of their ultimatum and that you’re not going to be bullied into doing anything.
+This shows that you’re not afraid of their ultimatum and that you will not be bullied into doing anything.

 In other cases, it may be best to stand your ground and calmly repeat your original position.